-Other validated, development screening tools exist-including the PEDS[®] instruments used by Arizona pediatricians.
+Other validated development screening tools exist-including the PEDS[®] instruments used by Arizona pediatricians.
 New autism screening tools (such as the SARRC Autistic Disorder Screening Kit) are also becoming available.
-We intend to add more options to future versions of the WCM.
+More options will be added to future versions of the WCM.

 Note: You can install the WCM without the ASQ component.
 Tell your site manager to uncheck the ASQ box when he/she installs the WCM on your RPMS server.
-Later, if you decide to purchase the ASQ CD, the WCM can be reinstalled - this time with the ASQ feature checked.
+Later, if you decide to purchase the ASQ CD, the WCM can be reinstalled-this time with the ASQ feature checked.